mg250645/mba-hybrid-build-script/README.md

 keeps hanging in the splash screen
 5. Rebuild the project (hit play button on Xcode)

 So, the script simplifies the steps.
-It do everything in the "How to build and test the hybrid code" automatically.
-It will open up a clean xcode without cache so you just need to hit Play.
+It do everything in the _"How to build and test the hybrid code"_ automatically.
+It will open up a clean xcode without cache so you just need to hit **Play**.

 # Important Notes